 So, let’s get back to understanding the order flow concept.
 Let’s assume there is a substantial increase in demand, and the price keeps rising.
 At this point, you must recognize that there are more buyers than sellers in the market.

-However, as the market’s nature is cyclical, the price will reverse again at some point.
+However, as the market is cyclical, the price will reverse again at some point.
 Once the buying pressure is over, sellers will take control.
-And that is the core principle of order flow trading – the market imbalance.
+That is the core principle of order flow trading—the market imbalance.

 Using order flow analysis, you may predict where market order imbalance will occur at a future price level.
-The supply and demand levels represent the imbalance, so by implementing the order flow trading system, you can anticipate the market price movements by looking at market orders only.
-Those are displayed on the order book, which is a list of all pending orders and one of the most crucial tools for order flow traders.
+The supply and demand levels represent the imbalance, so by implementing the order flow trading system, you can only anticipate the market price movements by looking at market orders.
+Those are displayed on the order book, which lists all pending orders and is one of the most crucial tools for order flow traders.

 When we talk about market imbalances, we have to talk about market data.
 This is an important concept for analyzing the markets.
 Technically, market imbalances typically happen when big players enter the market intending to purchase large blocks of the specified asset or place large order blocks to impact the market’s price.